What is Mental Health?

 Our anxiety and Feeling nervous or worried is normal at times, and can be helpful.
 Long time ago, our anxiety warned us of an imminent threat such as the possibility of a dangerous animal being close by.
 Our body responded to the anxiety by producing hormones that prepared the body to fight or flight (or freeze).
 In modern society, we still have anxieties in our day to day life.
 Even though, the nature of anxieties has changed, our bodies respond the same.
 In some instances, our anxiety can be a helpful feeling.
 It still can warn us of danger or motivate us.
 At some point, it may get out of hand and change into unexpected or unhelpful anxiety that may seriously impacts our lives, including how we think, feel, and act.
 Through counselling you can put things in perspective and come up with a plan to mange your anxiety.
 In sever cases, you may need medication.
 Please consult your physician if your anxiety it impacting your day to day life.

 Every body has felt angry at some point in their lives.
-Anger is a secondary negative emotion that researchers say has a higher negative physical effect on a person’s heart than any other negative emotions.
+Anger is, typically, a secondary negative emotion that researchers say has a higher negative physical effect on a person’s heart than any other negative emotions.
 However, the problem is not entirely with anger itself, but rather with prolonged hostility.

 A secondary emotion means that there is usually another emotion hiding underneath the anger, which could be fear or sadness.
 For example, if a person jumps the line and is ahead of you, after having waited 45 minutes for your turn, it would be understandable that this could make you angry.
 But what is underlying the angry reaction?
 Your thought pattern might look something like this: “Who does he think he is?
 Can’t he see that there is a line?”
 Without realizing it, you might feel angry that your needs were overlooked, or that you are invisible to others, but underneath the anger is the sadness that nobody cares about my needs and what is important to me…am I invisible?
 Anger is a sort of cover up for protecting more vulnerable feelings, and thus we react.